mozman/ezdxf/docs/source/dxfentities/lwpolyline.rst

         Count of polyline points (read only), same as :code:`len(polyline)`

-    .. autoattribute:: closed
+    .. autoproperty:: closed

+    .. autoproperty:: is_closed

+    .. automethod:: close

-    .. autoattribute:: has_arc
+    .. autoproperty:: has_arc

-    .. autoattribute:: has_width
+    .. autoproperty:: has_width

     .. automethod:: __len__